mhubii/inpainting/README.md

 The shown radon transform is the result of transforming a simulated section through randomly created ellipses.
 For a proof of concept we stick to these simulated sections before applying the algorithm to real patient data.

 ### Dose Reduction
 In order to reduce the radiation, a patient has to undergo, one can simply reduce the number of projections.
-An example of a radon transform with a reduced number of projections is shown below.
+An example of a radon transform with a reduced number of projections is shown in figure 3.

 <br>
 <figure>